stan-dev/math/README.md

 Compilers
 ---------
 The above example will use the default compiler of the system as determined by `make`.
 On Linux this is usually `g++`, on MacOS `clang++`, and for Windows this is `g++` if the RTools for Windows are used.
 There's nothing special about any of these and they can be changed through the `CXX` variable of `make`.
-The recommended way to set this variable for the Stan Math library is by creating a `path/to/math/make/local` file.
-Defining `CXX=g++` in this file will ensure that always the GNU C++ compiler is used, for example.
+The recommended way to set this variable for the Stan Math library is by creating a `make/local` file within the Stan Math library directory.
+Defining `CXX=g++` in this file will ensure that the GNU C++ compiler is always used, for example.
 The compiler must be able to fully support C++11 and partially the C++14 standard.
 The `g++` 4.9.3 version part of RTools for Windows currently defines the minimal C++ feature set required by the Stan Math library.

-Note that whenever the compiler is changed, the user usually must clean all binary dependencies with the command
+Note that whenever the compiler is changed, the user usually must clean and rebuild all binary dependencies with the commands:
 ```bash
 > make -f path/to/stan-math/make/standalone math-clean
 > make -f path/to/stan-math/make/standalone math-libs
 ```
-in order to clean and rebuild the binary dependencies with the new compiler.
+This ensures that the binary dependencies are created with the new compiler.